Developer Guide

 Alternative 1 (current choice): Create a new

-with their remark replaced and the other contact details same as the originalPerson
+Personwith their remark replaced and the other contact details same as the originalPerson.- Pros: Maintains immutability.

 - Cons: It may have performance issues in terms of memory usage as a new